-The Emergency Management Coordinator is responsible for organizing and conducting a critique following the conclusion of a significant emergency event, incident, or exercise.
-The critique will entail both written and verbal input from all appropriate participants.
+The Emergency Management Coordinator is responsible for organizing and conducting an After Action Review following the conclusion of a significant emergency event, incident, or exercise.
+The AAR will entail both written and verbal input from all appropriate participants.
 Where deficiencies are identified, University personnel will be assigned responsibility for correcting the deficiency and a due date shall be established for that action.